ranand12/blog/_pages/now.md

 *learnings*

-everytime I have wanted to take the cka exam (certified kubernetes administrator) in the past, a ton of things have cropped up and I have end up procrastinating almost always.
-I have decided to double down on and take this exam by the end of oct 2021.
+everytime i have wanted to take the cka exam (certified kubernetes administrator) in the past, a ton of things have cropped up and i have end up procrastinating almost always. i have decided to double down on and take this exam by the end of oct 2021.

 *community*